Parking lot party shooting leaves 1 dead and 19 people hurt in suburban Chicago

 WILLOWBROOK, Ill.
-(AP) — Twenty people were shot, one fatally, early Sunday during a gathering in a parking lot in suburban Chicago, TV stations reported.
+(AP) — At least 20 people were shot, one fatally, early Sunday during a gathering in a parking lot in suburban Chicago, authorities said.

-Video showed the parking lot filled with debris and police tape in Willowbrook, about 20 miles (32.1 kilometers) southwest of Chicago.
+TV news video showed the strip mall lot filled with debris and police tape in Willowbrook, about 20 miles (32.1 kilometers) southwest of Chicago.

-The DuPage County sheriff’s office told TV stations at the scene that one person was killed and at least 19 more were wounded.
+“There were at least 20 individuals shot.
+One victim is deceased,” said Eric Swanson, deputy chief at the DuPage County sheriff’s office.
+“The motive behind this incident is unclear. … We transported numerous victims from the scene.
+Others just walked into area hospitals.”

+The conditions of the wounded were not immediately available, Swanson told reporters.

 “It was supposed to be like a Juneteenth celebration.
 We just started hearing shooting, so we dropped down until they stopped,” witness Markeshia Avery told WLS-TV.